 π Title

-Format: The "design-first" tech product platform
+Format: The "design-first" tech innovation platform

 π·οΈ Tags

-π₯ Team: Design Experts, Engineers
+π₯ Team: Design experts, Engineers

-π Scale: Global
+π Scale: National

 π Venture Scale: High